arturJan4/malloc/README.md

 parts not inside `mm.c` (main malloc alorithm) were provided by the lecturer!, also some CSAPP libraries were used

 ## Features
 This project was complicated, because I couldn't use dynamic memory allocation here, so the data structure must be hidden inside the memory heap.
-Also alignments must be calculated carefully or you get some nasty, hard to find errors (drawing and using invariant checker helped).
+Also alignments must be calculated carefully or you get some nasty, hard to find bugs (drawing on paper and using invariant checker helped though).
 Also, trying to optimize it against given memory traces was fun!

 - uses implicit list of free blocks divided into segments (each for a power of 2)
 - each segment is a linked list (FIFO)